Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 1. Plaque and Tartar Buildup (The Big One)

-By age three, roughly 80% of dogs show signs of periodontal disease.
+By age three, roughly 80% of dogs show signs of dental disease.
 That’s not a typo.
-The majority of adult dogs are walking around with some level of dental disease, and bad breath is usually the first warning sign.
+The majority of adult dogs are walking around with some level of it, and bad breath is usually the first warning sign.

 2. Gut Imbalance and Digestive Issues